lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 26th, Sep, 2025
-Object 32x will come with a much more flexible framework, stay tunned :)
+Object 32x will come with a much more flexible framework (and lsct has be modernized), stay tunned :)

 ## 23th, Sep, 2025
 Live demo GUI of our icdar2025 paper (Object 310) will be updated soon.